-It is the Corporation's responsibility to bring independent judgement to bear on issues of strategy, performance, resources and standards of conduct.
+It is the Corporation's responsibility to bring independent judgment to bear on issues of strategy, performance, resources and standards of conduct.

-The Corporation is provided with regular and timely information on the overall financial performance of the College together with other information such as performance against funding targets, proposed capital expenditure, quality, human resources, health and safety, and corporate social responsibility.
-The Corporation met 8 times during 2022-23, with four scheduled meetings and four Special meetings.
+The Corporation is provided with regular and timely information on the overall financial performance of the College together with other information such as performance against funding targets, proposed capital expenditure, quality, human resources, health and safety, and corporate social responsibility and environmental issues The Corporation met five times during 2023-24, with four scheduled meetings and one Special meetings.

 The Corporation conducts its business through a number of committees.
-Each committee has terms of reference, which have been approved by the Corporation.
-For 2022-23, these committees were: the Audit Committee, the Curriculum and Performance Review Committee, the Resources Committee, the Search and Governance Committee, and the Senior Postholders Employment Committee.
-An Estates Working Group was also convened to oversee the Property Strategy.
+Each committee has terms of reference which have been approved by the Corporation.
+These committees are: the Audit and Risk Committee (pre January 2024 the Audit Committee), the Teaching and Learning Committee (formerly Curriculum and Performance Review Committee), the Finance and Resources Committee (formerly Resources Committee), the Governance, Nominations and Remuneration Committee, (formerly the Search and Governance and the Senior Postholder Employment Committees combined).
+The current Committee structure and terms of reference resulted from a review undertaken in November 2023.
 Full minutes of all meetings, except those deemed to be confidential by the Corporation, are available on the College website or from the Director of Governance at: Brooklands College, Heath Road, Weybridge, Surrey, KT13 8TT.